-Mining has occurred at a lesser intensity than the maximum rate of extraction approved by the Project Approval.
+During this AFP period, mining is proposed to continue within the extended pit shell of Mt Arthur, consisting of: Windmill Pit; Calool Pit; Roxburgh Pit; Ayredale Pit; Mining has occurred at a lesser intensity than the maximum rate of extraction approved by the Project Approval.
 Prior to excavation of a new open cut strip, pre-stripping operations ensure that natural resources such as vegetation and topsoil are cleared and, where appropriate, recovered for subsequent use in post-mining rehabilitation.
 Rock strata overlying coal resources (overburden) is drilled and blasted to fracture the rock and facilitate overburden excavation.
-Hydraulic excavators and electric rope shovels then excavate and load blasted overburden into large haul trucks.
+Hydraulic excavators then excavate and load blasted overburden into large haul trucks.
 These trucks transport the overburden material to designated emplacement areas.
+Overburden is placed on the Conveyor Corridor, CD areas, VD areas, Saddlers North and Out Of Pit Dump area.
 After removing the overburden, the exposed coal seam is mined using hydraulic excavators and loaders.
 The ROM coal extracted is delivered by haul trucks to either the hopper bins that feed into the CHPP or to the ROM coal stockpiles.
 After crushing to size and processing to remove impurities, coal is stockpiled prior to transport from site by rail.